scriptin/topokanji/README.md

     今下白勺的云牛物立小
     文矢知入乍作聿書学合

 These lists can be found in [`lists` directory](lists).
 They only differ in order of kanji.
-Each file contains a list of kanji, ordered as described in following sections.
+Each file contains a kranjivgKanji of kanji, ordered as described in following sections.
 There are few options (see [Used data](#used-data) for details):

-- `aozora.(json|txt)` - ordered by kanji frequency in Japanese fiction and non-fiction books; I recommend this list if you're starting to learn kanji
+- `aozora.(json|txt)` - ordered by kanji frequency in Japanese fiction and non-fiction books; I recommend this kranjivgKanji if you're starting to learn kanji
 - `news.(json|txt)` - ordered by kanji frequency in online news
 - `twitter.(json|txt)` - ordered by kanji frequency in Twitter messages
 - `wikipedia.(json|txt)` - ordered by kanji frequency in Wikipedia articles